Your first few weeks

 Starting university or college can be a wonderful and exciting experience, but it can also bring its own unique challenges.
 It is completely natural to feel nervous or overwhelmed during your first few weeks, but our main advice is to take care of yourself.
-Below are some practical steps you can take to help you settle in and adjust to student life:
+Below is some student safety advice you can take to help you settle in and adjust to student life:

 If you are living away from home, it’s a good idea to take steps that will help keep you safe whilst on campus and out and about in the city.